aws/aws-cdk/design/external-references.md

 To support deserialization, classes must also include a public static `deserializeXxx` method which reads the object from a deserialization context and returns an object that implements the resource type interface:

+> The reason we indicate the type in the method name is because static methods in JavaScript are inherited, so we can differentiate between `ExtraBucket.deserializeExtraBucket` and `ExtraBucket.deserizlizeBucket`.

 ```ts
 class MyResource extends Construct implements ISerializable {
   static deserializeMyResource(ctx: IDeserializationContext): IMyResource;